 Are there any tax benefits to getting a personal loan?

-Other than the possibility of deducting interest for certain expenses, personal loans don’t offer any specific tax benefits.
+Other than the possibility of deducting interest for certain expenses, personal loans don’t offer specific tax benefits.
 However, they have the potential to affect your credit score in positive ways.

-Are payments for personal loans tax-deductible?
+Are interest payments for personal loans tax-deductible?

 Rocket Loans does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.